diggsweden/open-source-project-template/templates/CONTRIBUTING.md

 ## Reporting Security Issues

-For security vulnerabilities, please follow the guidelines in our [Security information](SECURITY.md).
+For security vulnerabilities, follow the guidelines in our [Security information](SECURITY.md).

 ## Development Guidelines